UnionInternationalCheminsdeFer/OSDM/spec/OSDM-release-notes-v1.2.md

   ancillary service such a WIFI access.
 This feature opens the possibility to potentially sell public transportation unrelated services such as entrance to a museum or concert.

-  See the `/non-trip-based-offers` for more details.
+  See the `/non-trip-based-offers` resource for more details.

 - **Add support to query availabilities**